kenatiod/MUT/Understanding Machine Understanding.md

 Bob: I know what you mean, Alice.
 We're not just creating a set of academic exercises here.
 The MUT could have far-reaching consequences for how AI systems are developed and deployed in the real world.

-Claude: _nods thoughtfully_ It's a sobering realization.
+Claude: _image nods thoughtfully_ It's a sobering realization.
 The benchmarks and tests we've chosen will essentially define what counts as genuine understanding in an AI system.
 That's a lot of power and influence to wield.

 Alice: Exactly!
 What if we've missed something crucial?
 Or what if our choices inadvertently steer the field in the wrong direction?
 I'm starting to second-guess everything.